BogdanPasterak/map/README.md

 * install all project dependencies with `npm install`
 * start the development server with `npm start`

+To run the app in production build:

+* build project dependencies with `npm run build`
+* start the server with `serve -s build`
+* visit `localhost:5000`

 **In the `src/MapContainer.js` file, API Key is required at the end**

 ## Licence